for European Studies

 The Nanovic Institute is part of the Keough School of Global Affairs, advancing integral human development through research, policy, and practice.

-Contributing to an emerging undergraduate curriculum in Global Affairs, the Nanovic Institute offers a Minor in European Studies (MES) and a new program of specialized courses within “Transnational European Studies.”
-Through Nanovic, students can also explore Europe outside the classroom, by learning its languages, pursuing independent research projects, and connecting to European communities of work and service.
+Contributing to a vibrant undergraduate curriculum in global affairs, the Nanovic Institute offers a minor in European studies (MES).
+Students can also explore Europe outside the classroom, by learning its languages, pursuing independent research projects, and connecting to European communities of work and service.

 One of the preeminent prizes in European studies, the Laura Shannon Prize is awarded annually to the author of the best book in European studies that transcends a focus on any one country, state, or people to stimulate new ways of thinking about contemporary Europe as a whole.